Find Us

 Benefits of typing biometrics for workforce authentication

-✅ Works with the existing keyboard
+• ✅ Authentication with existing keyboards

 Ready to improve your workforce MFA/2FA experience with typing biometrics?